 The City's Cross Connection Control and Backflow Prevention program ensures that Belton's drinking water is safe in case of any cross-connection and/or backflow incident.
 Protecting the public water supply from potential contamination hazards is a top priority and the City, residential and commercial customers play a vital role with the program.

 Disposing of fats, oils, grease, and grit into the City's wastewater system without proper traps or interceptors can cause blockages in customers private plumbing and the City's wastewater system, which may result in sanitary sewer overflows (SSO's).
 FOG is generated from food preparation at food service facilities and restaurants, car wash facilities, and automotive repair shops.
 FOG consists of but are not limited to fat from meats, cooking oils, lard, butter, salad dressings, dairy products, grit and dirt from car wash facilities and automotive repair shops.

-StormwaterRunoff from storms enters into creeks, rivers and lakes, so it's important to take steps to reduce the amount of pollutants that wash into these waterways.
-In many cases, residents and businesses can make a difference in this area by slightly changing routines or procedures.
-The Public Works Department recognizes businesses with exemplary stormwater practices with its Business Recognition Program.
+StormwaterRunoff from storms enters into creeks, rivers and lakes, so it's important to take steps to reduce the amount of pollutants that wash into waterways.
+In many cases, residents and businesses can make a difference by slightly changing routines or procedures.